robertmartin8/ReasonableDeviations/_notes/aswath_valuation.md

 - Once we have the cost of debt, we must combine it with the cost of equity to get the **cost of capital**
 - The weights should be based on market values, because this is what it would cost you to buy the company regardless of the true value.
+- The market value of debt can be estimated using the cost of debt and the average maturity, treating all debt as one fixed-income security.
   - There is a tax benefit on debt, taxed at the **marginal tax rate**.
-- The market value of debt can be estimated using the cost of debt and the average maturity, treating all debt as one fixed-income security.
+  - Operating lease commitments should be discounted at the pre-tax cost of debt.
 - Hybrids (e.g convertibles) can be split into equity/debt.
-- Preferred stock should be kept separate.
+Preferred stock should be kept separate.

 ### Estimating cash flows